zushicat/text-topics/README.md

 ### Data
 The directories in /data:
+- source_texts:
-- source_texts: Excerpts of wikipedia biographies falling in 3 broad topics:
+Excerpts of wikipedia biographies falling in 3 broad topics:
     - Tudor dynasty (marked with "a")
     - Midcentury Architects / Designer (marked with "b")
     - Stars of the silent movie area (marked with "c")
+- target_texts:
-- target_texts: Very short texts based on source texts whith varying similarity, marked accordingly to the source texts.
+Very short texts based on source texts whith varying similarity, marked accordingly to the source texts.
 Also, one text about a movie star not included in source texts and one text about "Charlie Brown" without any topic affiliation (marked with "d").

+This data is corresponding to: https://github.com/zushicat/text-similarity

 ### Further Reading
 #### General